georgexyz19/inkscapetutorial.org/content/posts/extension15_selection.md

 the values of the dictionary and the class acts like a list.
 The values of the dictionary are the selected element objects.

-We would think the keys of the dictionary are the ids of selected elements and the values are the corresponding element objects.
+We would think that keys of the dictionary are the ids of selected elements and the values are the corresponding element objects.
 However, the keys are actually `xml_path` of selected element.
 The `xml_path` is a property defined in the `BaseElement` class and it calls the `getpath` method of `ElementTree` class.